-The 30-day public comment period on the draft Consolidated Plan and Action Plan is open from April 16, 2019 through May 17, 2019.
-The draft report was made available online at austintexas.gov/housing and hard copies were distributed at ten community centers on April 16, 2019.
-During the 30-day public comment period, the public has an opportunity to provide specific feedback on the recommended priorities and activities outlined in the FY 2019-24 Consolidated Plan and FY 2019-20 Action Plan via email, letter or through oral statements.
-Additionally, during the public comment period, the public has the opportunity to attend two additional public hearings: one before Council on May 9, 2019 and one before the Community Development Commission on May 14, 2019 to provide additional comments and feedback on the draft Consolidated Plan and Action Plan.
+The 30-day public comment period on the draft Consolidated Plan and Action Plan was open from April 16, 2019 through May 17, 2019.
+The draft report was made available online at austintexas.gov/five and hard copies were distributed at ten community centers on April 16, 2019.
+During the 30-day public comment period, the public had an opportunity to provide specific feedback on the recommended priorities and activities outlined in the FY 2019-24 Consolidated Plan and FY 2019-20 Action Plan via email, letter or through oral statements.
+Additionally, during the public comment period, the public had the opportunity to attend two additional public hearings: one held before Council on May 9, 2019 and one held before the Community Development Commission on May 14, 2019 to provide additional comments and feedback on the draft Consolidated Plan and Action Plan.
+See Appendix I for a detailed list.